Consensus vs Semantic Scholar

 Is Consensus free to use?

-Yes, Semantic Scholar offers a free API for developers to access paper data, citations, and more.
+Yes, Semantic Scholar offers a free developer API for reasonable use.